Policy Gradients for Cumulative Prospect Theory in Reinforcement Learning: Proofs and Additional Details for Section

 The CPT value is a difference between two integrals (see definition in~\eqref{eq:cpt-val}).
 In what follows, we compute the derivative of the first integral assuming that the second one is zero in the CPT value.
 A similar treatment can be applied to the second integral.
 We skip these redundant details for conciseness.

 \begin{remark} As we consider a finite horizon setting with finite state and action spaces, the integral on trajectories $\tau$ are in fact finite sums, allowing us to differentiate freely.
-We still write the proof with $\int$ signs, signalling our hope that, under some technical assumptions, our proof could be generalized to a setting with infinite horizon and/or infinite state and action spaces. \end{remark}
+We leave the interesting and technical question of the extension to continuous state-action spaces to future work. \end{remark}

 Using the shorthand notation~$X = \sum_{t=0}^{H-1} r_t$, we first observe that:

 where~$\rho_{\theta}$ is the trajectory probability distribution induced by the policy~$\pi_{\theta}$ defined for any $H$-length trajectory~$\tau = (s_0, a_0, \cdots, s_{H-1}, a_{H-1})$ as follows: